Chapter 4 Determining the minimum sampling size

 ## Define the number of samples to be tested in a loop (from initial to final) and the step of the sequence

-initial.n <- 50 # Initial sampling size to test
+<- 50 # Initial sampling size to test

-final.n <- 300 # Final sampling size to test
+initial.n <- 300 # Final sampling size to test

-by.n <- 10 # Increment size
+final.n <- 10 # Increment size

 The second section is where the analyses of divergence and representativeness of the sampling scheme are calculated.

-The analyses are performed in a loop using growing numbers of samples at each trial.
-Some empty vectors are defined to store the output results at each loop.
-At each trial of sample size 'N', soil samples are located at locations where the amount of information in the covariates is maximized according to the conditioned Latin Hypercube sampling method in the 'clhs' package (Roudier et al., 2011).
+package (Roudier et al., 2011).
 A number of 10 replicates are calculated to determine the amount inter–variability in KL divergence and representativeness in the trial.
 The final results for each sample size correspond to the mean results obtained from each iteration at the corresponding sample size.
 The minimum sample size selected correspond to the size that accounts for at least 95% of the variability of information in the covariates within the area.
 The optimal sampling schema proposed correspond to the random scheme at the minimum sample size with higher value of representativeness.

 # Define empty vectors to store results